mastodon/documentation/content/en/admin/install.md

 * A **domain name** \(or a subdomain\) for the Mastodon server, e.g. `example.com`
 * An e-mail delivery service or other **SMTP server**

 You will be running the commands as root.
-If you aren’t already root, switch to root:
+If you aren’t already root, switch to root: `sudo su -`

 ### System repositories {#system-repositories}